DAS-OATs/astrocook/docs/tutorials/getting_started.md

 :align: center
 ```

+## 5. Exporting and Importing Data

+Astrocook allows you to easily exchange data with external tools (like spreadsheet managers, Topcat, or custom Python scripts) using standard CSV files.

+### Export to ASCII
+To save your current data in a human-readable format, go to **File > Export to ASCII...**.
+A dialog will appear allowing you to select exactly what to export:
+* **Spectrum (spec)**: Saves the Wavelength ($x$), Flux ($y$), Error ($dy$), Continuum ($cont$), and any other active spectral columns into a `_spec.csv` file.
+* **System List (systems)**: Saves your identified absorption lines (including Redshift, Column Density, Doppler Parameter, etc.) into a `_systems.csv` file.

+You can choose to export entire structures or pick individual columns.
+The suggested filename will automatically adjust based on your selection, and Astrocook will warn you if you are about to overwrite existing files.

+### Import from ASCII
+If you have manipulated your exported `_spec.csv` data externally, you can bring it back into Astrocook by going to **File > Import from ASCII...**.
+* Astrocook will match the column headers in your CSV to the columns in the active session and overwrite them.
+* **Safety first:** The imported file must have the exact same number of rows (pixels) as your current spectrum.
+Because this operates through the recipe pipeline, the import is fully undoable via the Log Scripter or `Ctrl+Z` (`Cmd+Z`).

 ## What's Next?

 Now that you are comfortable with the interface, you are ready to manipulate your data.
 Check out the [Editing Data](editing_data.md) tutorial to learn how to clean up your spectra.